meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 Response-Code values from 0 to 255 indicate the status of the target realm on the RADIUS network.
 Response-Code values from 256 to 511 indicate errors in processing the Status-Realm request, and cannot indicate the status of the target realm.

-Hop-Count is of type 'integer'.
+Hop-Count has data type 'integer'.
 Valid values are 0-255.
 The value of this sub-attribute MUST be set to the value of the Max-Hop-Count attribute in the received Status-Realm-Request.
 If no Max-Hop-Count is included in the Status-Realm-Request message, this sub-attribute MUST be omitted.

-Responding-Server is of type 'tlv', as defined in [RFC8044], Section 3.13.
+Responding-Server has data type 'tlv', as defined in [RFC8044], Section 3.13.
 This sub-attribute MUST be returned in every Status-Realm-Response attribute.
 The value field of this sub-attribute contains a Server-Information Attribute for the responding server, as described below.

 # Server-Information Attribute

 The Server-Information attribute is used to identify a specific RADIUS Server.
 It MAY be added to any RADIUS Request message to indicate that a particular RADIUS Server has processed the Request.
 If present in a RADIUS Request, it SHOULD be copied into the corresponding RADIUS Response.
 RADIUS Servers SHOULD NOT add Server-Information attributes to Response messages when processing Responses.

-This attribute is of type 'tlv', as defined in [RFC8044], Section 3.13.
+This attribute has data type 'tlv', as defined in [RFC8044], Section 3.13.
 The value of this attribute consists of a set of sub-attributes, all of type 'tlv'.
 Each sub-attribute contains an identifier for a RADIUS proxy.
 The Server-Identifier MUST have at least one sub-attribute and MAY have more than one sub-attribute.
 If multiple sub-attributes are present, a RADIUS proxy MUST match all of the sub-attributes in order to match the identifier.

 The following sub-attributes may be included in the value field of a Server-Information Attribute.
 The Type code for each sub-attribute is included in parenthesis.